mahdialmusaad/opengl-voxel-game/README.md

 <sup>\*Due to precision limitations, terrain rendering begins to break down at 2<sup>53</sup> (9 quadrillion) blocks away from the origin.</sup>

 ## Goal
-Badcraft was developed with performance and cross-compatibility in mind to ensure that anyone can use it, no matter their hardware or operating system.
+This game was developed with performance and cross-compatibility in mind to ensure that anyone can use it, no matter their hardware or operating system.
-See the [Build](ttps://github.com/mahdialmusaad/badcraft/tree/main?tab=readme-ov-file#build) section for more details.
+See the [Build](https://github.com/mahdialmusaad/badcraft/tree/main?tab=readme-ov-file#build) section for more details.

 ### Possible additions
 There are still many things that could be improved about the game, but implementing them could prove to be difficult or possibly involve major changes of existing parts of the source code: